 - CDR requires that Providers utilize evaluations to promote quality improvement in their CPE activities.
-Completing this evaluation assists Providers, learners, and CDR. - Provider: - Name of CPE activity completed: - Date completed: - Select Yes or No to describe attributes of the Continuing Professional Education: - o Utilized best available research evidence - o Included ample peer-reviewed references to substantiate content - o Expertise of Provider / presenter contributed to content quality - o Target audience was appropriate - Met educational needs and / or addressed practice gaps - o Included practical information for implementing changes to practice - Provided a balanced perspective / stated benefits and shortcomings - Please describe any other noteworthy attributes of the CPE activity (open-ended question) - If you selected No for any of the above, please elaborate (open-ended question) - Select Yes or No to describe if the CPE activity contributed to areas of the Academy of Nutrition and Dietetics IDEA (Inclusion, Diversity, Equity, and Access) Action Plan: - Included materials and content which emphasized and included diversity represented in the learning group - Included a focus on differences that may vary within and between patient / client populations - Established an environment or facilitated interactions which encouraged and respected diverse and divergent experiences and viewpoints - o Encouraged reflection on bias and privilege and the promotion of personal growth - If you selected No for any of the above, please elaborate (open-ended question) - Select Yes or No or No Answer to describe the language in the materials / presentation: - o Free of bias - o Non-discriminatory - o Inclusive - o Conscious of honoring how individuals choose to identify themselves - o Free of microaggressions - Unfamiliar with one or more of the concepts presented above (check box) - As a result of the education do you plan to: (select all that apply) - o Share the information / collaborate with colleagues - o Review supplementary information to support or expand your learning - o Seek additional CPE activities related to the topic - o Alter the methods in which you care for patients / clients / customers - No action - o Other (describe) - Please complete and return this evaluation and any additional comments to the CPE Provider (Provider email required).
+Completing this evaluation assists Providers, learners, and CDR. - Provider: - Name of CPE activity completed: - Date completed: - Select Yes or No to describe attributes of the Continuing Professional Education: - o Utilized best available research evidence - o Included ample peer-reviewed references to substantiate content - o Expertise of Provider / presenter contributed to content quality - o Target audience was appropriate - Met educational needs and / or addressed practice gaps - o Included practical information for implementing changes to practice - o Provided a balanced perspective / stated benefits and shortcomings - Please describe any other noteworthy attributes of the CPE activity (open-ended question) - If you selected No for any of the above, please elaborate (open-ended question) - Select Yes or No to describe if the CPE activity enhanced knowledge, skills, and behaviors as described in CDR's Essential Practice Competencies for Ethics or Health Equity: - Included materials and content which emphasized and included diverse representation in the learning group - o Included a focus on differences that may vary within and between patient / client populations - Established an environment or facilitated interactions which encouraged and respected diverse and divergent experiences and viewpoints - o Encouraged reflection on bias and privilege and the promotion of personal growth. - If you selected No for any of the above, please elaborate (open-ended question) - Select Yes or No or No Answer to describe the language in the materials / presentation: - o Free of bias - Non-discriminatory - o Inclusive - o Conscious of honoring how individuals choose to identify themselves - o Free of microaggressions - Unfamiliar with one or more of the concepts presented above (check box) - As a result of the education do you plan to: (select all that apply) - o Share the information / collaborate with colleagues - o Review supplementary information to support or expand your learning - o Seek additional CPE activities related to the topic - o Alter the methods in which you care for patients / clients / customers - No action - o Other (describe) - Please complete and return this evaluation and any additional comments to the CPE Provider (Provider email required).
 RDs and DTRs may share information with CDR staff regarding the quality of this or any CDR CPEU Prior Approved Activity by emailing QualityCPE@eatright.org.